OdoJoe/The-D15-Movie-Lovers-Quiz/README.md

 # <u>Testing User Stories</u>
 ## First Time Visitor
 * User is presented with the Start Quiz and Rules buttons clearly.
 Also the link to the club main page is clearly visible.
-* Once the game starts teh questions, answers and submit button are neatly contained in a game screen clearly identifiable.
+* Once the game starts the questions, answers and submit button are neatly contained in a game screen clearly identifiable.
-* Correct scores and Incorrect scores are also clealry displayed
+* Correct scores and Incorrect scores are also clearly displayed

 # Returning Visitor
-* Navigation links are clear and feature a hover display to help with users if they want to visit the clubs main page.
+* Navigation links are clear and feature a hover display to help with users if they want to visit the club's main page.
-* The button to the clubs sign up page is also prominent and featurs a hover display.
-It links to the clubs sign up page in a separate tab.
+* The button to the club's sign up page is also prominent and features a hover display.
+It links to the club's sign up page in a separate tab.

 # Frequent Visitor
 * The questions should be updated regularly to service the club members as well as potential new members.